Connecting and Configuring Ceph RBD Using a Linux Client

 CL4 Data Storage

-If the location of the files ceph.conf
+If the files ceph.conf

 and username.keyring

-Encrypting and creating a file system
+Encrypting and Creating a Filesystem

-Then it encrypts the device.
+Then, it encrypts the device.

 Finally, check the settings.

-In order to perform further actions on an encrypted device, it must be decrypted first.
+To perform further actions on an encrypted device, it must be decrypted first.

-Now create file system on the device, here is an example xfs.
+Now, create file system on the device, here is an example xfs.

 If you use XFS, do not use the nobarrier option while mounting, it could cause data loss!

-Ending work with RBD
+Ending the Work with RBD

 Unmount the volume.